Calpol and other infant paracetamol pain relief

 The lowdown on Calpol and other infant paracetamol pain relief suspensions.
 How much they cost, what’s in them, and how much to give.

-Most parents reach for Calpol to soothe their poorly little one in the middle of the night.
-The bestselling baby and child paracetamol pain and fever treatment in the UK shifts more than 12m units a year in the UK, and research by the Medicines and Healthcare Products Regulatory Agency (MHRA) says that 84% of kids will have been given Calpol by the time they reach six months.
+Many parents reach for Calpol to soothe their poorly little one in the middle of the night.
+The bestselling baby and child paracetamol in the UK sells more than 12m units a year in the UK, and research by the Medicines and Healthcare Products Regulatory Agency (MHRA) says that 84% of kids have been given Calpol by the time they reach six months.

-It’s a great example of the power of brand recognition: Calpol is so popular it’s a household buzzword for many families with young children.
-So when you’re looking for something to help treat your ill baby, you’re probably likely to go with what you know and, therefore, trust.
+Now, Calpol is so popular it’s a household buzzword for many families with young children.
+Keep scrolling for a closer look at what actually goes into childrens medicine, and for more advice on dosage.

+Keep your little ones safe and healthy with our expert help on baby and child-proofing your home.
+See our child safety at home page for our selection of expert reviews.

 Why is Calpol so expensive?